Preacherman194589/Credit_Risk_Analysis/README.md

 1. Combination Sampling shows the effect of applying an undersampling algorithm after a smote

 As we look at the accurate score, we notice a score of 62% of accuracy.
-However, the precision for high risk is only 0.01%, and the low risk is 1.0%.
-But when we look at recall, we see a 72% high risk and 57% low risk.
-These numbers are based on my first model used for the outcome.
+However, the precision for high risk is only 0.01%, and the low risk is 1.0% with a total avg of 0.99%.
+When we look at recall, we see a 72% high risk and 57% low risk, with a total avg of 57%.
+These numbers are based on my fourth model used for the outcome.

 <img width="629" alt="Screen Shot 2022-09-29 at 7 08 51 PM" src="https://user-images.githubusercontent.com/106892740/193178757-f75e9924-63e2-4d5e-a45a-be0ec3310c58.png">

 <img width="804" alt="Screen Shot 2022-09-29 at 9 26 55 PM" src="https://user-images.githubusercontent.com/106892740/193190379-ed0b36ff-2761-4794-beba-0210be40a12e.png">

-**Ensemble Learners**
+### Ensemble Learners

 An ensemble model is a composite model which combines a series of low-performing or weak classifiers intending to create a strong classifier.

 Here we compare two ensemble algorithms to determine the best performance.

-1. Balance Random Forest Classifier
+**Balance Random Forest Classifier**

 The balance random forest classifier bootstrapped set the same size, equal to the size of the minority class, are constructed: one minority and the other majority.

-As we look at the accurate score we noticed a score of 78% of accuracy, however the precision for high risk is only 0.04% and the low risk is 1.0%.
-But when we look at recall, we see a 67% high risk and 91% low risk.
-This numbers are based on my first model used for outcome.
+As we look at the accurate score we noticed a score of 78% of accuracy, however the precision for high risk is only 0.04% and the low risk is 1.0% with a total avg of 0.99%.
+But when we look at recall, we see a 67% high risk and 91% low risk, with a total avg of 91%.
+This numbers are based on my fifth model used for outcome.

 <img width="544" alt="Screen Shot 2022-09-29 at 9 29 11 PM" src="https://user-images.githubusercontent.com/106892740/193190557-69a734c9-4988-4964-a72a-f9ef05522d27.png">

 <img width="737" alt="Screen Shot 2022-09-29 at 9 29 26 PM" src="https://user-images.githubusercontent.com/106892740/193190568-24d8ba0e-11ea-422c-99a1-41cb79a8c2a9.png">

-2. Easy Ensemble AdaBoost Classifier
+**Easy Ensemble AdaBoost Classifier**

 Easy Ensemble AdaBoost Classifier combines multiple week classifiers to increase the accuracy of classifiers.

-As we look at the accurate score we noticed a score of 92% of accuracy, however the precision for high risk is only 0.07% and the low risk is 1.0%.
-But when we look at recall, we see a 91% high risk and 94% low risk.
-This numbers are based on my first model used for outcome.
+As we look at the accurate score we noticed a score of 92% of accuracy, however the precision for high risk is only 0.07% and the low risk is 1.0% with a total avg of 0.99%.
+But when we look at recall, we see a 91% high risk and 94% low risk, with a total avg of 94%.
+This numbers are based on my sixth model used for outcome.

 <img width="509" alt="Screen Shot 2022-09-29 at 9 30 13 PM" src="https://user-images.githubusercontent.com/106892740/193190690-9c911eaa-9cff-4b46-94b6-d5fae3f32a7b.png">

 <img width="721" alt="Screen Shot 2022-09-29 at 9 30 45 PM" src="https://user-images.githubusercontent.com/106892740/193190697-c9d2c261-0862-4b46-98c8-53b05271fb91.png">

 ## Summary:

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+After conducting the test based on the dataset given and the first five (Naive Random oversampling, SMOTE Undersampling, Oversampling, and Combination Sampling), Machine Learning modules showed a 99% precision rate.
+However, the recall was low.
+When I conducted the same test using both Ensemble Learners modules (Balance Random Forest Classifier and Easy Ensemble Adaboost Classifier), the results were different when looking at the recall column.
+I noticed the precision for high-risk and low-risk had an avg of 99%, and the recall was avg of 90%.
+The ensemble learning showed better results and numbers than the under and oversampling.
+The ensemble learning module is better than the sampling module based on the dataset.